 Master of Art in Public Space Assessment consists of:

 Realised art work

-Assessment will be based on live projects in physical public spaces.
+Assessment will be based on live projects in physical public spaces and a research presentation.
 As such, assessment is based on the communication of concepts before they are realised and the effective translation of these ideas into art in public space.

 Two public projects (each 40%) assessed through site analysis, proposal development and resolution of works.